huggingface/blog/bloom-inference-pytorch-scripts.md

 If you don't have that much hardware, it's still possible to run BLOOM inference on smaller GPUs, by using CPU or NVME offload, but of course, the generation time will be much slower.

-We are also going to cover the 8bit quantized solutions which require half the GPU memory at the cost of slightly slower throughput.
+We are also going to cover the [8bit quantized solutions](https://huggingface.co/blog/hf-bitsandbytes-integration), which require half the GPU memory at the cost of slightly slower throughput.
 We will discuss [BitsNBytes](https://github.com/TimDettmers/bitsandbytes) and [Deepspeed-Inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) libraries there.

 ## Benchmarks